-These days, even the cheapest televisions are rocking pristine, high definition displays.
-You can sort through Amazon’s bargain bin, pinching pennies like Scrooge McDuck, and still come away with a TV screen detailed enough to make out the individual hairs on a spider’s leg.
-But in the age of 4K Ultra HD and HDR color, there’s still one aspect where modern TVs don’t cut it: Sound.
+These days, even the cheapest televisions are rocking pristine, high-definition screens.
+You can sort through Amazon’s bargain bin, pinching pennies like Scrooge McDuck, and still come away with something detailed enough to make out the individual hairs on a spider’s leg.
+But in the age of 4K Ultra HD and HDR, there’s still one aspect where modern TVs don’t cut it: Sound.
 It’s no surprise that wallpaper-thin screens don’t have room for top-tier speakers, but what’s the best solution?
 The most popular option is a soundbar.

 Digital Trends is here to help, and our soundbar buying guide will tell you what you need to know when shopping for one.

 Subwoofers are speaker drivers dedicated to the reproduction of low-frequency audio — think rumbling bass, exploding bombs, the whump-whump of a helicopter’s blades.
 A soundbar with a subwoofer will add punch and rumble to TV shows and movies, creating a fuller sound and more effectively projecting audio throughout the room.
 If you plan on watching lots of action movies or movies with epic music, you’ll likely want a subwoofer.

-|Dolby Digital Plus|
+|Dolby Atmos||Dolby Digital Plus|

 Channels and Dolby Atmos

-When shopping for soundbars, you’ll probably come across some confusing numbers.
-Labels like ‘2.0,’ ‘3.1,’ or ‘5.1’ are there to let you know A) how many channels a soundbar has, and B) whether or not it has a subwoofer.
+When shopping for soundbars for your home theater, you’ll probably come across some confusing numbers.
+Labels like “2.0,” “3.1,” or “5.1” are there to let you know A) how many channels a soundbar has and B) whether or not it has a subwoofer.

 IR sensors and placement

-Assuming you want to be able to control your TV (you do), you’ll need to be careful with where you place a soundbar.
+Assuming you want to control your TV (you do), you’ll need to be careful with where you place a soundbar.
 Typically, soundbars sit directly below your TV — even mounted on the wall, if that’s where the TV is.
 But if you’re using an entertainment stand, you don’t want the soundbar sitting on it in front of your TV’s infrared (IR) sensor, which is where the remote control sends its signal.

 Some soundbars come with IR repeaters; these pass the signal through the soundbar itself to the TV’s sensor.
 If yours has one, awesome — just make sure the soundbar isn’t obscuring the screen.
-Generally speaking, you want a soundbar that’s approximately the same width as your TV; soundbar proportions are mostly an aesthetic factor, though, and shouldn’t be a deal breaker.
+Generally speaking, you want a soundbar that’s approximately the same width as your TV; soundbar proportions are mostly an aesthetic factor, though, and shouldn’t be a deal-breaker.

-If a soundbar isn’t for you, it may be worth looking into soundbases instead.
-A soundbase is similar to a soundbar, except noticeably thicker, with more room for big drivers and built-in amplification.
+If a soundbar system isn’t for you, it may be worth looking into soundbases instead.
+Though they’re getting harder to find due to the rise of very large, wall-mounted TVs, a soundbase is similar to a soundbar, except it is noticeably thicker and deeper, with more room for big drivers and built-in amplification.